 Regular team meetings are important, but:

 - They must start and finish on time – that’s your job.
 Starting late because you’re busy shows total disrespect for the team (so does cancelling at the last minute) – however good an excuse you give.

 - You should have more meetings than you expect.
 But much shorter and focused ones, mixed with longer and more open ones.
 A 5 minute huddle every day can be very powerful, with a 10 minute meeting weekly.
 For more click team meeting management, which expands on this idea.

 - Always discuss your key performance indicators.
 You should all be interested in them, but present them in an interesting way (read more about KPIs, if you think they’re boring irrelevant sets of numbers that nobody likes).

-Download our guide to running team meetings more effectively, , it's free and waiting for you.
+Download our guide to running team meetings more effectively, it's free and waiting for you to download right now.
 Click here for instant access (email address required).

 Chimp versus Human DNA

 - The amount of chimp DNA is 12% larger than it is in humans